ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/middleware.md

 - Including the query string `?sdl` after the endpoint will download the GraphQL schema
 - Accessing the endpoint from a browser will load our GraphQL IDE [Banana Cake Pop](/docs/bananacakepop)

-We can customize the combined middleware using `GraphQLServerOptions` as shown below or we can only include the middlewares we need and configure them explicitly.
+We can customize the combined middleware using `GraphQLServerOptions` as shown below or we can only include the parts of the middleware we need and configure them explicitly.

-The following middlewares are available:
+The following middleware are available:

 - [MapBananaCakePop](#mapbananacakepop)
 - [MapGraphQLHttp](#mapgraphqlhttp)